Back to the Roots:

 Though this experience is cathartic and deeply soul-enriching, it is neither therapy, nor a religious/faith-based retreat.
 We welcome all religions, spiritual affiliations (or no affiliation), cultures, races, ethnicities, sexual orientations, and social classes.
 In order to create a safe space for processing identities, this retreat is for folks identifying as male.
 Other retreats will be available for all genders and non-binary.

-**We will be sleeping, eating, and exploring outdoors.
+**This weekend is 100% outdoors (other than showers and bathrooms).
 Be mindful of the weather and climate typical to north Georgia in spring.
 We will not be engaging in rigorous hikes nor extreme limits, though walking in this terrain with elevation gain can be taxing on the body if you've never hiked in the mountains before.
 This trip is more about being present in the journey than hustling to a destination.
 With that said, understand any physical limitations you may have before engaging in an event like this.
 Everything you will experience are invitations, not requirements.
 Although, in order to gain the most from this experience, we encourage you to participate in everything you can.

 "The general flexibility/“invitation” to participate attitude felt very freeing, unlike most religious retreats where forced participation forces most to be uncomfortable and not open up."